kovzol/bibref/qt/README.md

 ### Running

-Once you created the folder `bibref-qt-2024Mar30` properly, just run the program by starting `start.bat`.
+Once you created the folder `bibref-qt-2024Mar30` properly, just run the program by starting `bibref-qt.exe`.
 It is assumed that the SWORD modules are installed in the current user's home directory in the folder `.sword`.
 To learn more about **bibref-qt**, you will find further information in the **Help** menu.